 Are there places you want to go?
 Let's get there together.

-If you've been thinking of writing a memoir, or even just a few stories about your life, it can be hard to know where to start.
+If you've been thinking of writing a few stories about your life, it can be hard to know where to start.
 You can spend days, weeks, or even months wondering which story to tell.